neffo/bing-wallpaper-gnome-extension/README.md

 * In China, users are limited to 'Chinese – China', 'English - International' markets (this is the way Bing handles the Chinese market/locale, not an extension 'bug' - sorry!)
 * Bing may detect your location incorrectly (and force a locale as above) - if you see this, please let me know what Bing.com itself does
+* GNOME Shell themes can break some GNOME popup menu elements (toggle switches for example).
+This impacts GNOME more generally, not just this extension.
+Double check you are running latest versions of your themes (or disable them).

 ## Requirements